RobWin/supervisorclusterctl/README.rst

 supervisorclusterctl
 =======

-supervisorclusterctl is a cmd line tool that allows to control a cluster of supervisord instances by utilizing supervisorctl and Ansible.
+supervisorclusterctl is a cmd line tool that allows to control a cluster of processes by utilizing Supervisor and Ansible.